padawin/game-of-life/README.md

 # game-of-life

-Processing implementation of the cellular automaton "Game of Life"
+Implementation of the cellular automaton "Game of Life" in processing

 ## Requirement